smashedtoatoms/asdf-sbcl/README.md

 over your lisp environment in a way that forces a particular workflow.
 It doesn't crud up your standalone binaries.
 It doesn't force the consumers of your library to adopt your workflow.
 I have included it by default, so you will not need to install or configure it.
+I suspect I will end up pulling it out though since it really should be separate from this installer.
 I HIGHLY recommend reading CLPM's docs to get familiar with why it's excellent, and why everyone should be using it.
 All of that said, if you don't want to install it, you can exclude it by setting the SKIP_INSTALLING_CLPM environment to 1 or true.
 There are examples below.

 ## Requirements
 - [jq](https://stedolan.github.io/jq/)